Nathaniel Fludd, Beastologist

-Nathaniel Fludd, Beastologist is an ongoing series of chapter books for children written by R. L. LaFevers and illustrated by Kelly Murphy.
+Nathaniel Fludd, Beastologist is an ongoing series of chapter books for children written by Robin LaFevers and illustrated by Kelly Murphy.
 The books chronicle the adventures of young Nathaniel "Nate" Fludd, a beastologist in training who travels the world in search of mythical beasts, with his mentor Aunt Phil and pet gremlin Greasle.
 Sketches drawn by Nathaniel's hand are often featured in addition to the black and white art which illustrates the series.

 The four published volumes have received awards from the Junior Library Guild in Fall 2009, Spring 2010, Winter 2011 and Spring 2011.

 Book 1: Flight of the Phoenix (2009)

 The life of Nathaniel Fludd seems to have taken a turn for the worse when he is summoned to a lawyer's office to be told that his parents are lost at sea.
 Despite initial fears that he would end in the care of his cruel governess Miss Lumpton, Nathaniel is thankfully taken under the wing of a distant cousin, Aunt Phil (short for "Philomena"), the world's last beastologist.
 Soon Nate embarks on his first voyage, following Aunt Phil to Arabia to aid and witness the world's only Phoenix as it prepares to lay its new egg.